Selected Engineering Projects

 Mechanical Release System for Controlled Hull Flooding

 I designed a spring-loaded four-bar toggle clamp to retain and release a sealed hull plug under hydrostatic pressure for controlled flooding in a marine robotic system.
 The mechanism achieved reliable over-center locking for passive load retention while allowing low-force release at end-of-life.
-I defined the linkage geometry and mechanical advantage, designed a preloading anchor bracket to route loads into the base structure, and validated performance through physical load testing, demonstrating a 2.47× safety factor over the maximum design pressure.
+Linkage geometry and mechanical advantage were defined, a preloading anchor bracket was designed to route loads into the base structure, and performance was validated through physical load testing, demonstrating a 2.47× safety factor over the maximum design pressure.

 Monitored Portable Thermal Enclosure